Costa Coffee Logo

 Costa Coffee Logo History

 The company was founded in London by Italian immigrant brothers who moved to England in the 60s.
 They gave the company their last name – Costa.
-The enterprise of Bruno and Sergio was engaged in the supply of roasted coffee.
+The business of Bruno and Sergio was involved in supplying roasted coffee.
 Having tried many variations, the brothers created their blend of Arabica and Robusta with the perfect roast, which they called Mocha Italia.
 Their coffee was delivered to prestigious hotels and restaurants in special machines.
 And in 1981, they opened their fashionable coffee shop, serving cappuccino and espresso in china cups.
 In 85, Bruno left the business.
-But the establishments were popular, and for 14 years, Sergio had already managed 41 coffee houses.
+But the establishments were popular, and for 14 years, Sergio had managed 41 coffee houses.

 1971 – 1995